Flyin Miata FOX suspension for NA

 The standard spring set is 550 lb/in front and 375 lb/in rear.
 This is suitable for street use and track use, and it's what we use on the V8 cars we build for customers.
 On the V8 track car, we used 750/500, and the standard valving can deal with up to 900 lb front springs.

 The springs will go loose at full droop.
-To avoid this, we do offer a helper spring kit for an extra $250.
+To avoid this, the standard spring kit includes helper springs.
 They won't make a difference to how the car drives, but they will keep the springs seated when the suspension is fully extended.
 It's mostly for ease of maintenance.
+If you'd like to save some money, we also offer a spring kit without the helper springs.
+Or, you can pick up the shocks with no springs to use custom rates.

 There may be some interference between the bottom of the shock and V8Roadster lower control arms.
 Some grinding will be required in this case.

-The kit includes four shocks, bumpstops, front and rear springs and new front and rear mounts.
+The kit includes four shocks, bumpstops, front and rear springs (unless you don't choose springs) and new front and rear mounts.
 No parts are reused.
 These shocks are built in the USA and can be rebuilt.
 1-Year Limited Warranty for the original customer against defects in materials and/or workmanship.